 The Center for Health Outcomes and Policy Evaluation Studies conducts studies in the areas of health services research, outcomes measurement, health economics, survey research, program evaluation, and health policy analysis.
 Our studies are performed by doctorally-trained faculty and researchers affiliated with The Ohio State University, along with specialized research personnel with expertise in the areas required to meet specific project needs.
-Our current areas of work include the issues of COVID-19, addiction and overdose prevention, reproductive health, and health care financing and access.
+Our current areas of work include the issues of COVID-19, addiction and overdose prevention, reproductive health, health care financing and access, and public health infrastructure.

 The Center for HOPES works with state leadership at a number of levels regarding Ohio’s response to the COVID-19 pandemic.
 Through our work on the state’s Covid Response Team, the Ohio Economic Roundtable, and COVID-19 Analytics & Targeted Surveillance for Schools, we bring high-quality evidence and rigorous analysis to the table as public decision makers continue to respond to the crisis and move through recovery.

 Learn more about our COVID Response & Recovery projects